 It’s not uncommon for homeowners to neglect garden security when optimising the safety of their homes.
 Much the same as storing your garden furniture sensibly, other outdoor features like fences and plants can work either in your favour or against it.

-Tall shrubs and hedges can allow trespassers on your property move about unseen, so keep these to a minimum.
+Tall shrubs and hedges can allow trespassers on your property move about unseen, so keep these to a minimum; you may consider hiring tree trimming services to maintain your front lawn and backyard.
 Choosing flowers instead means not only do you add extra colour, but you’ll also be keeping your home safe.
 Keep your shrubbery under the height of your first-floor windows to make your garden looks neat and protect your home.